-34.35.
-Examples of commercial practices which are likely to be acceptable would include:

-- application-agnostic offers where an end-user gets uncapped access to the internet (and not just for certain applications) during a limited period of time, e.g. during night-time or at weekends (when the network is less busy); - the ability for an end-user to access the ISP's customer services when their data cap is reached in order to purchase access to additional data.
+- 34d.
+When assessing the implementation of application-agnostic QoS levels by an ISP, the NRA should note that it is not allowed to provide IAS subscriptions to some end-users to such an extent that it degrades the quality of other IAS subscriptions to a quality below the contract conditions agreed under Article 4(1).
+BEREC emphasises that full transparency of the relevant traffic management measures must be provided according to Article 4(1) of the Regulation (refer to paragraph 135).
+According to Article 5(1), NRAs may also impose requirements concerning technical characteristics, minimum quality of service requirements and other appropriate and necessary measures to prevent degradation of the general quality of service of internet access services for end-users. - 35.
+Examples of commercial practices which are likely to be acceptable would include: - application-agnostic offers where an end-user gets uncapped15 access to the internet (and not just for certain applications) during a limited period of time, e.g. during night-time or at weekends (when the network is less busy); - the ability for an end-user to access the ISP's customer services when their data cap is reached in order to purchase access to additional data. - 36.

-35.36.
 An ISP may bundle the provision of the IAS with an application.
 For instance, a mobile operator may offer free subscription to a music streaming application for a period of time to all new subscribers (as opposed to commercial practices such as zero-rating, which is explained in paragraphs 40-43).
-Where the traffic associated with this application is not subject to any preferential traffic management practice, and is not priced differently than the transmission of the rest of the traffic, such commercial practices are deemed not to limit the exercise of the end-users' rights granted under Article 3(1).
+Where the traffic associated with this application is not subject to any preferential traffic management practice, and is not priced differently than the transmission of the rest of the traffic, such commercial practices are deemed not to limit the exercise of the end-users' rights granted under Article 3(1). - 37.

-36.37.
 When assessing agreements or commercial practices, NRAs should also take Article 3(3) into account given that, typically, infringements of Article 3(3) (e.g. technical practices, such as blocking access to applications or types of applications) will also limit the exercise of the end-users' rights, and constitute an infringement of Articles 3(2) and 3(1).
 Neither the rights as set out in Article 3(1) nor the requirements of Article 3(3) can be waived by an agreement or commercial practice otherwise authorised under Article 3(2).
 This holds in particular because the principle of equal and non-discriminatory treatment as expressed in Article 1(1) applies to all traffic, when providing internet access services, and therefore also to traffic which is transmitted when the ISP carries out their obligations under an agreement or implements a commercial practice.
-Details about this assessment can be found in paragraphs 4949-9393.
-See also the step-by-step assessment for zero-rating and similar offers set out in the Annex.
+Details about this assessment can be found in paragraphs 49-93.
+See also the assessment methodology for zero-rating and similar offers set out in the Annex. - 38.
+If an ISP contractually (as opposed to technically) banned the use of specific content, or one or more applications/services or categories thereof (for example, banning the

-&lt;sup>15 i.e. which does not count against a data cap
+15 i.e. which does not count against a data cap